-I have spoken about these before and it’s because I love them so much.
-When Millie was a newborn she always wanted her hands to her face and would struggle and somehow mange to free her self from my swaddling.
-These little sleep suits allow for baby to sleep arms up which is a natural way for them to sleep and also mean that their hips are in the correct sleeping position.
+These little sleep suits allow for baby to sleep arms up which is a natural way for them to sleep and these suits also mean that their hips are in the correct sleeping position.
 Because they simply zip up and down they are so easy to get bub in and out of and also allow for easy nappy changes.
 I would 100% recommend at least having one of these on hand when bub is born.
 Perfect thing to ask for from family members or friends as a gift.

 BURP CLOTHS/RE-USABLE CLOTH NAPPIES

 I know I mentioned the LTD swaddles earlier in this blog but you will also want to stock up traditional swaddles for bub.
-Not only will you use them as a swaddle for baby sleeping but they come in handy as a pram cover to keep out the sun or when baby is napping but also as a breastfeeding cover for mum.
+Not only will you use them as a swaddle for baby sleeping but they come in handy as a light pram blanket, change mat or also as a breastfeeding cover for mum.

 BACKPACK NAPPY BAG